Skip to content

 What are Gas Logs?

-Gas logs are artificial logs that sit inside your existing fireplace.
-Although they look like real wood, gas logs are usually made of ceramic, which enables them to withstand high temperatures.
-They can be fashioned to look like virtually any kind of wood, from handsome oak to rustic sassafras to beachy driftwood.
+In terms of appearance, gas logs can be fashioned to look like virtually any kind of wood, from handsome oak to rustic sassafras to beachy driftwood.

 what are gas logs